maplesond/metaopt/README.md

 Install
 -------

-First of all, make sure you have maven 3 and JDK 1.8 installed.
+First of all, make sure you have maven 3 and JDK 1.8 installed and your PATH environment variable updated.
+Specifically, javac and mvn should be on your PATH, and M2_HOME and JAVA_HOME should be set to the respective installation directories.

 Next, it is necessary to install the optimizers you wish to use:

 * Apache - Readily available from maven central.
 Will be automatically included.
 No special steps necessary.
 * GLPK - Follow the installation instructions for install glpk for java V1.0.29.
 Metaopt will then pick this up if installed correctly.